I’m sharing exactly what I buy at Aldi to create a delicious Aldi charcuterie board. And I’m showing you how to make one for less than $25!

 You can see exactly how I assemble my charcuterie boards in this post.
 Most of the items on that particular charcuterie board are from Trader Joe’s.

 I included three types of cheeses– brie, havarti dill, and white cheddar.
 All three are very good.
-If you want to branch out a little, Aldi carries flavored goat cheeses, gouda, edam, classic havarti, parmesan, etc. And depending on the season, they various artisanal flavored cheeses.
+If you want to branch out a little, Aldi carries flavored goat cheese, gouda, edam, classic havarti, parmesan, blue cheese, etc. And depending on the season, they various artisanal flavored cheeses.
+Plenty of cheese to craft your own Aldi cheese board!

 I usually add olives because they’re inexpensive and add more flavor to a charcuterie board.
 You can use Spanish Manzanilla olives, black olives, and/or Kalamata olives.
 I went with Spanish Manzanilla olives and black olives.